IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/reduction.rst

 Reduction on SYCL-supported Devices
 ===================================

 ``numba-dppy`` does not yet provide any specific decorator to implement reduction kernels.
-However, a reduction kernel can be written explicitly.This section provides two approaches for writing a reduction kernel using
+However, a kernel reduction can be written explicitly.
+This section provides two approaches for writing a kernel reduction using ``numba_dppy.kernel``.
-``numba_dppy.kernel``.

 Examples